kampffrosch94/jpdb-connect/Readme.md

 Most of the options are commented out.
 They have comments describing them.

 You can see the default config file [here](src/default_config.toml).

+# Build Instructions

+On normal systems `cargo build` should be sufficient.